SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

 ```

-## Deploy the field to SharePoint Online and host JavaScript from local host
+## Deploy the field to SharePoint Online

 Now you are ready to deploy the solution to a SharePoint site and get the field association automatically included in a field.
 We will use the `ship` option with this packaging, so that all assets are packaged automatically inside of the solution package.